 Chocolate Conching Machine15 Apr 2016

-Conching is here to stay in modern chocolate factories, even if the latest technology for simplifying processes and accelerated production methods produces excellent results.
-Conching still has to be integrated in the process in some way or another.
+Conching is here to stay in modern chocolate factories, even if the latest technology for simplifying processes and accelerated production methods produce excellent results.
+Conching still has to be integrated into the process in some way or another.
 For smaller and medium-sized enterprises, which place great value on high quality in the production of chocolate, a longitudinal conche is still one of the best production modules.
 In simple terms, the refinement of the chocolate in the conche is based on dispersing unwanted substances from the cocoa mass, as well as ensuring the homogeneous distribution of the cocoa butter.

-Over the past few years it has become easier to buy your own conche.
-From the wide range of small and medium-sized conches, the buyer is sure to find the optimal size for them at www.chocomachinery.com The selection ranges from a 20L conche, a 40L conche up to 500, 1000, 2000 or 3000L conches.
+Over the past few years, it has become easier to buy your own conche.
+From the wide range of small and medium-sized conches, the buyer is sure to find the optimal size for them at www.chocomachinery.com The selection ranges from a 20L conche, a 40L conche up to 500, 1000, 2000, or 3000L conches.